Philomena, Countess of Paris

-Philomena, Countess of Paris (born Maria Philomena Magdalena Juliana Johanna de Tornos y Steinhart; 19 June 1977) is an aristocrat of Hispanic-Austrian descent.
-She is the wife of Jean, Count of Paris, Orléanist claimant to the throne of France and head of the House of Orléans.
+Philomena de Tornos y Steinhart (born 19 June 1977) is an aristocrat of Hispanic-Austrian descent.
+Philomena, who uses the courtesy title of "Countess of Paris", is the wife of Jean d'Orléans, Count of Paris, Orléanist claimant to the defunct throne of France and head of the House of Orléans, a cadet branch of the House of Bourbon.

 Early life and ancestry

-Philomena is the daughter of Alfonso de Tornos y Zubiría (b.
-Getxo, 13 October 1937), of Basque ancestry, and his wife (married Vienna, 18 September 1976) Maria Antonia Anna Zdenka, Edle von Steinhart (b.
-1944), of Austro-Hungarian noble ancestry.
+Philomena is the elder daughter and eldest child of Don Alfonso de Tornos y Zubiría (b.
+Getxo, 13 October 1937 - d.
+Paris, 5 April 2013), of Basque noble ancestry, and his wife (married in Vienna, 18 September 1976), Maria Antonia Anna Zdenka, Edle von Steinhart (b.
+1944), of Austrian noble ancestry.
+Philomena has two younger siblings: a sister named Maria Magdalena, Countess d'Andlau de Cleron d'Haussonville (b.
+1980) and a brother, David de Tornos y Steinhart (b.
+1982).

-Philomena has a sister named Maria Magdalena (1980) and a brother, David (1982).
-Her paternal grandparents are Juan de Tornos y Espelíus (former head of the personal secretariat of Infante Juan, Count of Barcelona, grandfather of the current King of Spain) and Doña María del Carmen Zubiría y Calbetón, daughter of Don Luis de Zubiria y Urizar, 2nd Marquis de Yanduri.
-Her maternal grandparents were Dr. Ferdinand, Edler von Steinhart (1910–1998) and his wife (married September 1939) Gabriele Felicitas Murad von Werner (1913–1994), paternal granddaughter of Murad Effendi, Ottoman diplomat who was born as Franz Xaver Karl Georg Arthur von Werner.
+Her paternal grandparents are Don Juan de Tornos y Espelíus (1905-1985) (former head of the personal secretariat of Infante Juan, Count of Barcelona, grandfather of the current King of Spain) and his wife, Doña María del Carmen Zubiría y Calbetón (1906-1981), daughter of Don Luis de Zubiria y Urizar, 2nd Marquis de Yanduri (1876-1944), members of the Spanish nobility.

+Her maternal grandparents were Dr. Ferdinand, Edler von Steinhart (1910–1998) and his wife (married September 1939) Gabriele Felicitas Murad von Werner (1913–1994), paternal granddaughter of Murad Effendi, Ottoman diplomat who was born as Franz Xaver Karl Georg Arthur von Werner, members of the Austrian nobility.